ricardonadao/ricardonadao.github.io/_posts/2018-06-09-upgrade-update-esxi-6-5-to-6-7-offline.md

 # Let's go through the process to upgrade an ESXi hypervisor offline #

-> remember your mileage may vary in some of the parts, but the process should work for more than _ESXi 6.5_ to _ESXi 6.7_ upgrade
+Remember your mileage may vary in some of the parts, but the process should work for more than _ESXi 6.5_ to _ESXi 6.7_ upgrade
+{: .notice}

 1. **Download the offline bundle and upload to a local datastore**